joshuaejs/arista_eos_audit/README.md

 ```
 ```
 ********** Reload cause history **********

-Description: include tests report about the cause for the last 10 reload Required EOS command: show reload cause history | json Test failure conditions: A test fails if a device reload was not requested by user

 Time: 24 May 2020 18:38:03 *** Reason: The system rebooted due to a Power Loss *** Result: FAIL
 Time: 21 May 2020 12:58:43 *** Reason: The system rebooted due to a Power Loss *** Result: FAIL